vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 #### _Simulation Enviroment_

 Training reinforcement learning policies on physical robots is impractible due to time, wear, and saftey constraints.
-Traditional CPU-based simulators often struggle to meet the compuational demands of high fidelity physics, complex sensor models, and large-sclae parallelization.
-Isaac Lab offers a .
+Isaac Lab offers a simulation framework

 The direct worklow in Isaac Lab is desinged to expose fine-grained control over simulation and learning pipleines